linode/docs/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 The installation steps in this section are for Linux operating systems.
 To install Terraform on a different operating system, like macOS, see [Terraform's downloads](https://www.terraform.io/downloads.html) page.
 Once installed, skip to [Building with the Terraform Provider](#building-with-the-linode-provider).

 {{< note >}}
 The Terraform Provider for Linode requires [Terraform version 0.12.0+](https://www.hashicorp.com/blog/announcing-terraform-0-12).
+The examples in this guide were written to be compatible with [Terraform version 0.11](https://www.terraform.io/docs/configuration-0-11/terraform.html) and will be updated in the near future.
 {{</ note >}}

 1. Make a Terraform project directory in your home directory and then navigate to it: